mainwp/mainwp-child/readme.txt

 = 4.0.7.1 - 4-30-20 =
 * Fixed: JSON decoding issues on specific setups
-* Fixed: an issue with incorrect images URL
+* Fixed: An issue with incorrect images URL
 * Fixed: conflict with the Download Manager plugin
 * Fixed: multiple PHP warnings
 * Fixed: MySQL query compatibility problems
-* Fixed: an issue with saving Wordfence settings
+* Fixed: An issue with saving Wordfence settings
-* Fixed: an issue with showing correct post and page creating time
+* Fixed: An issue with showing correct post and page creating time
-* Fixed: an issue with displaying correct author in reports
+* Fixed: An issue with displaying correct author in reports
 * Added: support for WPVivid backups in the reporting system
 * Preventative: security improvements